 Clearing your drains:

-If you’re reading this too late, there are always ways to remedy blockage.
+If you’re reading this too late, there are always ways to remedy clogged drains.
 Below are a few tips and tricks to get your kitchen sink working again.

 - Boiling water: what easier way to try and unclog your drain than with boiling hot water from your sink!
 Take a large enough pot filled with water and set it on your stovetop until boiling.
 Carefully empty out the water into the drain in an attempt to minimize the blockage.
 If the first batch of water doesn’t do the trick, try, try again.
 This tip is usually enough to clear out the source of the blockage.